manybothans/plex-requester-collections/README.md

     -   If Tautulli shows that the requester user has fully watched an item, tag the item in Radarr/Sonarr with `requester_watched`.
         -   If Tautulli later shows that the requester has no longer fully watched an item (e.g. they had finished a show but new episodes were added), remove the `requester_watched` tag from the item in Radarr/Sonarr.
     -   If Overseerr shows that a requested media item was downloaded over 6 months ago, and Tautulli shows that the requester user hasn't watched the item in over 3 months, AND no one else has watched it in 3 months, tag item in Radarr/Sonarr with `stale_request`.
-        -   If Tautulli later shows that the requester user has started watching the item, remove the `stale_request` tag from item in Radarr/Sonarr.
+        -   If Tautulli later shows that any user has started watching the item in the last 3 months, remove the `stale_request` tag from item in Radarr/Sonarr.
 -   The process will run once at start, then repeat every 24 hours, unless the environment variable `FEATURE_RUN_ONCE` is set to `1` in which case it will run through once then exit.
 -   Right now the system will only touch media items that exist both in Plex and as requests in Overseerr.
 If you add items to Plex directly, or bypass Overseerr and request in Radarr/Sonarr directly, those items won't be processed.